TogAr2/MinestomPvP/README.md

 > [!NOTE]
 > Despite this config being designed for legacy combat, `KnockbackSettings` also works for modern combat.

+Some servers also use latency-compensated knockback to improve the experience fighting against and playing with high ping.
+MinestomPvP provides `FairKnockbackFeature` for this purpose.
+It has two modes: `ONLY_RISING` and `RISING_AND_FALLING`.
+For more information, see the documentation of [`FairKnockbackFeature`](src/main/java/io/github/togar2/pvp/feature/knockback/FairKnockbackFeature.java).

 ### Integration

 To integrate this extension into your minestom server, you may have to tweak a little bit to make sure everything works correctly.